yzlean/cisco-packet-tracer-labs/README.md

 ### Troubleshooting Log
 - **Issue:** The initial implementation failed, and HR devices were still able to ping the IT subnet successfully.
-  - **Root Cause:** A standard subnet mask (`255.255.255.0`) was mistakenly entered instead of an inverse wildcard mask (`0.0.0.255`).
-The Cisco IOS parsing engine inverted the entry, translating the rule destination network statement to `0.0.0.0`, leaving the actual traffic un-matched and un-blocked.
+  - **Root Cause:** A standard subnet mask (`255.255.255.0`) was mistakenly entered instead of a wildcard mask (`0.0.0.255`).
+Because ACLs use wildcard masks to define matching criteria, the rule did not correctly match traffic between the HR and IT subnets and therefore failed to block the intended packets.
   - **Resolution:** Removed the misconfigured entry using `no 10` inside the ACL sub-configuration menu and re-entered the statement using the proper inverse wildcard bits (`0.0.0.255`).

 ### Verification & Validation